-ANS: A abirb.com/tes
+ANS: A

-An advocate defends or asserts another's cause, particularly when the other person lacks the ability to do that for him or herself.
+An advocate defends or asserts anothers cause, particularly when the other person lacks the ability to do that for himself or herself.
 Examples of individual advocacy include helping patients understand their rights or make decisions.
 On a community scale, advocacy includes political activity, public speaking, and publication in the interest of improving the individuals with mental illness; the letter-writing campaign advocates for that cause on behalf of patients who are unable to articulate their own needs.